kupehtci/DOCUMENTATION/REDIS/REDIS - Cheat note.md

+#REDIS #DATABASES

+## INITIALIZE REDIS

+Firstly, initialize redis server app.

-On the command pronmt in order to initialize redis database:
+Once is the server initialized, enter `redis-cli` in the command promt in order to initialize redis client:

 ```
 redis-cli
 ```